-In today’s interview, I get to speak with a doctor of chiropractic and clinical nutrition expert, Dr Darren Schmidt.
+In today’s interview, I get to speak with doctor of chiropractic and clinical nutrition expert, Dr Darren Schmidt.

 Today, we get a chance to talk more about the importance of understanding the underlying mechanisms of chronic disease even when adopting a keto way of eating to try solve these health issues.